Gérard Encausse

-Gérard Anaclet Vincent Encausse (July 13, 1865 – 25 October 1916), whose esoteric pseudonyms were Papus and Tau Vincent, was a French physician, hypnotist, and popularizer of occultism, who founded the modern Martinist Order.
+Gérard Anaclet Vincent Encausse (13 July 1865 – 25 October 1916), whose esoteric pseudonyms were Papus and Tau Vincent, was a French physician, hypnotist, and popularizer of occultism, who founded the modern Martinist Order.

 Early life

-Gerard Encausse was born at A Coruña in Galicia (Spain) on July 13, 1865, of a Spanish mother and a French father, Louis Encausse, a chemist.
+Gerard Encausse was born in A Coruña, Galicia, Spain on 13 July 1865 of a Spanish mother and a French father, Louis Encausse, a chemist.
 His family moved to Paris when he was four years old, and he received his education there.

 As a young man, Encausse spent a great deal of time at the Bibliothèque Nationale studying the Kabbalah, occult tarot, magic and alchemy, and the writings of Eliphas Lévi.
 He joined the French Theosophical Society shortly after it was founded by Madame Blavatsky in 1884–1885, but he resigned soon after joining because he disliked the Society's emphasis on Eastern occultism.

 Career

 Overview

-In 1888, he co-founded his own group, the Kabbalistic Order of the Rose-Croix.
-That same year, he and his friend Lucien Chamuel founded the Librarie du Merveilleux and its monthly revue L'Initiation, which remained in publication until 1914.
+In 1888, Encausse co-founded with Lucien Chamuel the Librairie du Merveilleux, a Parisian publishing house focused on esoteric works, and launched the journal L’Initiation, which he edited for nearly two decades.
+A translation of the journal's first series (1888–1912) into Italian is currently being published with critical commentary.

+His pseudonym “Papus” was taken from the Nuctemeron of Apollonius of Tyana, where it refers to the genius of medicine, reflecting his dual interest in healing and occult philosophy.

 Encausse was also a member of the Hermetic Brotherhood of Light and the Hermetic Order of the Golden Dawn temple in Paris, as well as Memphis-Misraim and probably other esoteric or paramasonic organizations, as well as being an author of several occult books.
 Outside of his paramasonic and Martinist activities he was also a spiritual student of the French spiritualist healer, Anthelme Nizier Philippe, "Maître Philippe de Lyon".

 Despite his heavy involvement in occultism and occultist groups, Encausse managed to find time to pursue more conventional academic studies at the University of Paris.
 He received his Doctor of Medicine degree in 1894 upon submitting a dissertation on Philosophical Anatomy.
 He opened a clinic in the rue Rodin which was quite successful.

 Encausse visited Russia three times, in 1901, 1905, and 1906, serving Tsar Nicholas II and Tsarina Alexandra both as physician and occult consultant.
 It has been incorrectly claimed that in October 1905, he conjured up the spirit of Alexander III (father of Tsar Nicholas), who prophesied that the Tsar would meet his downfall at the hands of revolutionaries.
 Encausse's followers allege that he informed the Tsar that he would be able to magically avert Alexander's prophesy so long as Encausse was alive.
 Nicholas kept his hold on the throne of Russia until 141 days after Papus' death.

 Although Encausse seems to have served the Tsar and Tsarina in what was essentially the capacity of a mediumistic spiritual advisor, he was later curiously concerned about their heavy reliance on occultism to assist them in deciding questions of government.
 During their later correspondence, he warned them a number of times against the influence of Rasputin.